Modding Wiki

 Create a mod.io Page

-You should have already created a mod.io account as part of setting up the Modding SDK.
+You should have already created a mod.io account as part of .
 Now it's time to create a page for your mod.
 This is what end users will see when they are looking at your mod for the first time, so make it professional if you want to leave a good impression.

 Read the mod.io Guidelines